Tuesday, June 12, 2018

 All scientific and educational exhibits (posters) at ESGAR 2018 will be displayed in electronic poster format.
 The poster system allows registrants to submit their exhibits online, to view them in the conference centre and send selected material to participants’ individual e-mail addresses for easy referencing.
 The scientific and educational posters displayed at ESGAR 2018 in the electronic poster exhibition will be included in the permanent ESGAR Online Poster Database after the meeting.

 Researchers will present original papers on new and original aspects of abdominal imaging and intervention.
 Selected papers will be gathered into sessions, each dealing with a homogenous topic.
 Time for discussion between researchers and attendees will be available after each presentation.
-Specific sessions on the best-rated submissions are scheduled with more time to presentation and discussion.

 Scientific Coordinator: M. Knox, Dublin/IE